 8. Usersnap

 Usersnap combines bug tracking with user feedback collection and microsurveys.
+It is particularly strong at capturing technical context alongside visual feedback, making it popular with QA and product teams.

-Key Features:
+Key features:

 - Screenshot annotation with drawing tools